ukrishnas/LPSharp/CLP/README.md

 - __CoinUtils__ source code and tests.
 CoinUtils library contains a number of common utility classes used by all COIN code including Clp.
 - __LibClp__ source code and examples is the LP solver.
 - __Clp__ standalone executable source code.
-This is an easy way to test Clp solver, e.g. `clp.exe <mps file> --either`.
+This is an easy way to test and experiment with Clp solver, e.g. `clp.exe <mps file> -primal`.
 If invoked without arguments, it presents a simple but cryptic command line interface.
+  Type `???` for full list of commands, and `command???` for help on command.
 - __Visual Studio__ 2019 build files.

 __What has been changed?__